 \section{Abstract}

-We study the optimization aspects of personalized Federated Learning (FL).
-We propose general optimizers that can be used to solve essentially any existing personalized FL objective, namely a tailored variant of Local SGD and variants of accelerated coordinate descent/accelerated SVRCD.
-By studying a general personalized objective that is capable of recovering essentially any existing personalized FL objective as a special case, we develop a universal optimization theory applicable to all strongly convex personalized FL models in the literature.
-We demonstrate the practicality and/or optimality of our methods both in terms of communication and local computation.
-Surprisingly enough, our general optimization solvers and theory are capable of recovering best-known communication and computation guarantees for solving specific personalized FL objectives.
-Thus, our proposed methods can be taken as universal optimizers that make the design of task-specific optimizers unnecessary in many cases.
+We investigate the optimization aspects of personalized Federated Learning (FL).
+We propose general optimizers that can be applied to numerous existing personalized FL objectives, specifically a tailored variant of Local SGD and variants of accelerated coordinate descent/accelerated SVRCD.
+By examining a general personalized objective capable of recovering many existing personalized FL objectives as special cases, we develop a comprehensive optimization theory applicable to a wide range of strongly convex personalized FL models in the literature.
+We showcase the practicality and/or optimality of our methods in terms of communication and local computation.
+Remarkably, our general optimization solvers and theory can recover the best-known communication and computation guarantees for addressing specific personalized FL objectives.
+Consequently, our proposed methods can serve as universal optimizers, rendering the design of task-specific optimizers unnecessary in many instances.